cancerberoSgx/short-jsdoc/README.md

 shortjsdoc supports a general way of defining Custom types.
 In gneral we register a custom type that defines its name and a function that will process the custom type input string and output the type object.

-In the following example we define a custom type syntax like @returns {#lemmon(acid,yellow)} that will proccess each {type} with a syntax like that:
+In the following example we define a custom type syntax like @returns {#lemmon(acid,yellow)} that will parse that string in an object like {type:'Object', lemmonProperties:['acid','yellow']}.
+As you can see the AST type object semantics is defined 100% by the parser:

     var code =
         '//@module customTypeParsers' + '\n' +